suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

     If the **Designer** pane opens automatically, close it.

-1. On the title slide for the presentation, enter the the name of your cleaning company as the title, and `Investor Opportunity` as the subtitle.
+1. On the title slide for the presentation, enter the name of your cleaning company as the title, and `Investor Opportunity` as the subtitle.
 1. Add a new slide, using the **Two Content** slide layout (which includes a title and two placeholders for content).
 1. Change the slide title to `Benefits of Hiring a Commercial Cleaner`.
 1. In the Copilot pane, enter the following prompt: